Edgardo Civallero's blog on Library and Information Sciences

 Finally, I teach courses, workshops and/or seminars on collection and management of oral tradition and threatened sounds (languages and music, especially indigenous) and the organization of library services for indigenous societies and minority populations.

-I develop professional consulting activities on topics related to the organization of bibliographic and informative collections (physical and virtual), document analysis and classification of knowledge, building of ontologies, vocabularies and thesauri (especially those related to pure and natural sciences, anthropology and history), planning of information services and design of virtual libraries (both for scientific-academic and business environments), data management, urban memory, development of mobile library services (especially for rural environments and users), cultural heritage management (especially indigenous and rural), management of sound collections (threatened languages, traditional music) and oral expressions, and organization of bioinformation and biological collections.
+I develop professional consulting activities on topics related to the organization of bibliographic and informative collections (physical and virtual), document analysis and classification of knowledge, linked data, semantic web, data resource management, digital curation, programming of Python and R, management of Invenio-based platforms, data visualization, building of ontologies, vocabularies and thesauri (especially those related to pure and natural sciences, anthropology and history), planning of information services and design of virtual libraries (both for scientific-academic and business environments), data management, urban memory, development of mobile library services (especially for rural environments and users), cultural heritage management (especially indigenous and rural), management of sound collections (threatened languages, traditional music) and oral expressions, and organization of bioinformation and biological collections.

 I can be contacted at my personal email, edgardocivallero (at) gmail (dot) com, or through my social networks (see at the bottom of the sidebar).